 However, I wish there was a conference similar to LoopConf in the UK which I think could really work.
 A WordCamp for developers perhaps.
 (Hit me up if you agree and think we should make this a reality).

 But for now, I’ll keep going to WordCamps to get my fix of WordPress goodness and continue to embrace all they have to offer.
 Indeed, the Delicious Brains team plans to descend on Berlin next year for WordCamp Europe for our annual retreat, and no doubt my newfound enthusiasm will infect/annoy my teammates!
+(Update: Couldn’t attend WordCamp Europe this year?
+Check out my WordCamp Europe 2019 Recap.)

 Are you a developer who doesn’t think WordCamps can benefit them?
 Perhaps it’s time to reconsider.